Amidah: Modern changes

-Prayer 17, Avodah. asks God to restore the Temple services, build a Third Temple, and restore sacrificial worship.
+Prayer 17 (Avodah) asks God to restore the Temple services, build a Third Temple, and restore sacrificial worship.
 The concluding meditation ends with an additional prayer for the restoration of Temple worship.
-Both prayers have been modified within the siddur of Conservative Judaism, so that although they still ask for the restoration of the Temple, they remove the explicit plea for the resumption of sacrifices.
+Both prayers have been modified within the siddur of Conservative Judaism so that, though they still ask for the restoration of the Temple, they remove the explicit plea for the resumption of sacrifices.
 (Some Conservative congregations remove the concluding quiet prayer for the Temple entirely.)
-The Reform siddur also modifies this prayer, eliminating all reference to the Temple service and replacing the request for the restoration of the Temple with "God who is near to all who call upon you, turn to your servants and be gracious to us; pour your spirit upon us."
+The Reform siddur also modifies this prayer by eliminating all reference to the Temple service and replacing the request for the restoration of the Temple with: "God who is near to all who call upon you, turn to your servants and be gracious to us; pour your spirit upon us."

 Many Reform congregations will often conclude with either Sim Shalom or Shalom Rav.
 Once either of those prayers are chanted or sung, many congregations proceed to a variation on the Mi Shebeirach (typically the version popularized by Debbie Friedman), the traditional prayer for healing, followed by silent prayer, and then a resumption of the service.

 Conservative Judaism is divided on the role of the Mussaf Amidah.
-More traditional Conservative congregations recite a prayer similar to the Mussaf prayer in Orthodox services, except they refer to Temple sacrifices only in the past tense and do not include a prayer for the restoration of the sacrifices.
+More traditional Conservative congregations recite a prayer similar to the Mussaf prayer in Orthodox services except that they refer to Temple sacrifices only in the past tense and do not include a prayer for the restoration of the sacrifices.
 More liberal Conservative congregations omit references to the Temple sacrifices entirely.
-Reconstructionist and Reform congregations generally do not do the Mussaf Amidah at all, but if they do, they omit all references to Temple worship.
+Reconstructionist and Reform congregations generally do not do the Mussaf Amidah at all; if they do, they omit all references to Temple worship.